 Born in Visakhapatnam, 1966.
 She completed her B.F.A. in Painting in 1990, Andhra University, Visakhapatnam and M.F.A. in Sculpture from M.S.
 University, Baroda, Gujarat.
 She worked Kanoria Centre of Arts, Ahmedabad from 1992 to1994 and received her M. A. from Kent Institute of Art and Design, University of Kent, Canterbury in 1998.
 She has also worked at Johnson Atelier, Merceville, New Jersey from 2001–2004 and Srushti School of Art, Design & Technology, Bangalore in 2004.
 She was a Guest lecturer at Government RLV College of Music and Fine Arts, Tripunithura, 2000.

 She has displayed in Jehangir Art Gallery, Mumbai and Sahmat in 1997.
 Her exhibitions includes – Hemispheres, Directors Gallery, Auckland, New Zealand, Kent Institute, Canterbury in 1998; Edge of the Century, Delhi Art Gallery, New Delhi and AIFACS Annual Exhibition, New Delhi in 1999; Extension Gallery, New Jersey, Art Gallery, Philadelphia, 2002; Extension Gallery, Johnson Atelier, New Jersey, 2004; The Human Figure, New Paradigms III, Threshold Art Gallery, New Delhi, 2006; Clothing the Identity, NCPA Mumbai, 2008; Mapping Memories II, New Delhi 2008; Human Animal, Threshold Art Gallery, New Delhiin 2009; Art Stage Singapore, a solo Project at Threshold Art Gallery, New Delhi in 2012; India Art Summit, New Delhi in 2011.
 She lives and works in Hyderabad, India.
-Please add to Shanti Swaroopini has shown with Threshold Art Gallery at the India Art Fair 2018 and Verdant Memory, 2017.
+Shanti Swaroopini has exhibited with Threshold Art Gallery at the India Art Fair 2018 and Verdant Memory, 2017.

 She has displayed in Jehangir Art Gallery, Mumbai and Sahmat in 1997.
 Her exhibitions includes – Hemispheres, Directors Gallery, Auckland, New Zealand, Kent Institute, Canterbury in 1998; Edge of the Century, Delhi Art Gallery, New Delhi and AIFACS Annual Exhibition, New Delhi in 1999; Extension Gallery, New Jersey, Art Gallery, Philadelphia, 2002; Extension Gallery, Johnson Atelier, New Jersey, 2004; The Human Figure, New Paradigms III, Threshold Art Gallery, New Delhi, 2006; Clothing the Identity, NCPA Mumbai, 2008; Mapping Memories II, New Delhi 2008; Human Animal, Threshold Art Gallery, New Delhiin 2009; Art Stage Singapore, a solo Project at Threshold Art Gallery, New Delhi in 2012; India Art Summit, New Delhi in 2011.